Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/unit-testing.md

 sidebar_position: 1
 ---
 # Unit tests
-Unit tests are done with Swift's XCTest
+Swift unit tests are done with Swift's XCTest
-Pico testing is done with MicroPython test library Python unittest library is used for machine learning
+Pico-W testing is done with pytest library
+Python unittest library is used for machine learning